 Recently, the cloud has become one of the “best places” for data to live, Broadsuite Media Group and Futurum principal analyst Daniel Newman wrote for Forbes.
 The cloud has become the first place businesses have opted to go in terms of both software and infrastructure in hopes of allowing for improved storage and better economics.
+But cloud computing isn’t enough; the same functionality needs to be moved closer to the user, which emphasizes the importance of edge computing.

 As this trend continues however, the Internet of Things (IoT) will only increase how much data is being stored, shared and transferred.
 Plus, the IoT is creating more sophisticated equipment that will require real-time analytics and processing to help protect users.
 If the cloud is crowded or a network connection is stretched to the max, data won’t be able to be processed reliably.